We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Related to FORFEITURE OF THE CONTRACT

-• Termination of the Contract 11.1.
-The Coordinator may terminate the contract if the Co-beneficiary has inadequately discharged or failed to discharge any of the contractual obligations, insofar as this is not due to force majeure, after notification of the Co-beneficiary by registered letter has remained without effect for one month.
+• Termination of the Contract 1.
+The Contractor may terminate the contract if the Partner has inadequately discharged or failed to discharge any of the contractual obligations, insofar as this is not due to force majeure, after notification of the Partner by registered letter has remained without effect for one month.
+2. The Partner shall immediately notify the Contractor, supplying all relevant information, of any event likely to prejudice the performance of this contract.

 • CONDITIONS FOR EMERGENCY/HURRICANE OR DISASTER - TERM CONTRACTS It is hereby made a part of this Invitation for Bids that before, during and after a public emergency, disaster, hurricane, flood, or other acts of God that Orange County shall require a “first priority” basis for goods and services.
 It is vital and imperative that the majority of citizens are protected from any emergency situation which threatens public health and safety, as determined by the County.
 Contractor agrees to rent/sell/lease all goods and services to the County or other governmental entities as opposed to a private citizen, on a first priority basis.
 The County expects to pay contractual prices for all goods or services required during an emergency situation.
 Contractor shall furnish a twenty-four (24) hour phone number in the event of such an emergency.

-• Language of the contract The language of the contract and of all written communications between the Contractor and the Contracting Authority and/or the Project Manager shall be English.
+• Language of the contract The language of the contract and of all written communications between the contractor and the contracting authority and/or the project manager shall be English.

 • Termination for Catastrophe In event of Catastrophic Damage, this contract may be modified un- der B8.32, following rate redetermination under B3.32, or terminated under this Subsection.
 Such termination shall not be considered a termination under B8.34.